Spectral-partitioned Kohn-Sham density functional theory: Application to warm- and hot-dense matter

-In this subsection we examine the variational spDFT-HEG free energy $\Omega_{SP}$ defined in \eq{eq:free_s}, and its convergence with respect to $N_{\kappa}$, as well as its consistency with the analytical pressure expression derived in \sect{sec:PAW}.
+In this section we examine the variational spDFT-HEG free energy $\Omega_{SP}$ defined in \eq{eq:free_s}, and its convergence with respect to $N_{\kappa}$, as well as its consistency with the analytic pressure expression derived in \sect{sec:PAW}.
 We will compare with a non-variational formulation, which replaces the SP-entropy \eq{eq:S^SP} by the FD-entropy function in \eq{eq:F_SP}.
 Figure~\ref{fig:energy}(a) depicts the convergence with respect to $N_{\kappa}$ of $\Omega_{SP}$ in units of thermal energy per atom for the Be lattice at temperatures ranging from $100$~eV to $1000$~eV.
 These calculations were conducted using a broadening width $\tau_s = 0.2$~eV.
 Note that the variational spDFT free energy error is always positive, which is a manifestation of Theorem II proved in \sect{sec:theorem}.
 It states that $\Omega_{SP}$ is an upper bound to the exact free energy.
 In contrast, Fig.~\ref{fig:energy}(b) shows the deviation of non-variational spDFT free energies from the exact value.
 These calculations employ a sharp spectral splitting with $\tau_s = 0$, and use the FD-entropy function in the expression for the electronic free-energy.
 As a consequence, the non-variational spDFT free energies are not upper bounds to the exact value.

-Closer examination of Fig.~\ref{fig:energy}(a) reveals that the convergence error in the variational free energy $\Omega_{SP}$ increases exponentially with decreasing $N_{\kappa}$.
-In contrast, the magnitudes of the free energy errors relative to the thermal energies clearly shrink with increasing temperature.
+Closer examination of Fig.~\ref{fig:energy}(a) reveals that the convergence error in the variational free energy $\Omega_{SP}$ decreases exponentially with increasing $N_{\kappa}$.
+It is also clear that the magnitudes of the free energy errors relative to the thermal energies shrink with increasing temperature.
 For $N_{\kappa}=2.5$, the variational-spDFT free-energy error is nearly $11\%$ of the thermal energy at $T=100$~eV, but shrinks to only $0.2\%$ at $T=1000$~eV.
-We can therefore conclude that, in agreement with \sect{sec:press_conv}, variational spDFT requires fewer exact KS bands to reach any given accuracy, the higher the temperature.
+We can therefore conclude that, in agreement with \sect{sec:press_conv}, variational spDFT requires fewer KS eigenstates to reach a given accuracy, the higher the temperature.